The medium-modified $g\to c\bar{c}$ splitting function in the BDMPS-Z formalism: First order opacity expansion

-The name `{opacity expansion}' derives from the fact that the dimensionless product $L\, n\, \sigma_{\text{el}}$ informs us about the extent to which a medium of length $L$ is opaque to a projectile if that medium exhibits elastic scattering centres of density $n$ and elastic cross section $\sigma_{\text{el}}$.
+This is called an `opacity expansion' because the dimensionless product $L\, n\, \sigma_{\text{el}}$ characterises how opaque a medium with scattering centres of density $n$ and elastic cross section $\sigma_{\text{el}}$ is to a projectile.

-The $N$-th order opacity contribution to the full propagator ${\cal K}$ in \eqref{eq2.3} can be obtained by reiterating $N$ times the recursion relation
+The $N$-th order opacity contribution to the full propagator ${\cal K}$ in \eqref{eq2.6} can be obtained by reiterating $N$ times the recursion relation

-One can check that this implements the path-ordering of \eqref{eq2.5}.
-The propagation of the phase factor $\exp\left[{-i\, {\bf k}_\text{c}\cdot {\bf r}_\text{out}}\right]$ in \eqref{eq2.3} with such a perturbatively expanded path integral proceeds in close analogy to the free evolution \eqref{eq2.8}.
+One can check that this implements the path ordering of \eqref{eq2.6}.
+The propagation of the phase factor $\exp\left[{-i\, \bm{\upkappa}\cdot {\bf r}_\text{out}}\right]$ in \eqref{eq2.2} with the perturbatively-expanded path integral proceeds in close analogy to the free evolution \eqref{eq2.9}.
 For instance, the propagation of the phase to first order in opacity yields